Mireille (opera): Musical form and style

 The overture, the most extended to any stage work by Gounod, opens with a passage which later serves as the introduction to the tableau in the Crau, and with its horn calls and shimmering harmony is evocative of hot open spaces.
 There follows a theme associated with Vincent and a farandole-like allegretto.

 According to Canteloube, the text of the Provençal folk-song 'Margarido, ma mio', found extensively in Provence, inspired Mistral's chanson Magali, while the music of the Chanson de Magali is based on the folksong 'Bouenjour, lou roussignou'.
-The alternating 9/8 6/8 time helps give the illusion of the fluidity of folk music.
+The alternating 9/8 and 6/8 time helps give the illusion of the fluidity of folk music.

 The farandole which opens Act 2 is more in the character of a rigaudon or bourrée, and the grand finale to Act 2 is rather conventional operatic style.

 By contrast, the supernatural scenes are not meant to frighten – they are more examples of Gounod the tone-painter.

 Act 3 allows Gounod to write "a Mendelssohnian scherzo with a dash of Berlioz and creates a frisson by means of chromatic harmony in the manner of Weber's Freischutz.

 The Chanson d’Andreloun was originally written for a projected opera 'Ivan IV'.

 The musette in Act IV Sc 1 has the oboe and clarinet imitating a bagpipe, while in the final act the off-stage hymn Le voile enfin is an adaptation of the Latin sequence ‘Lauda Sion Salvatorem’.

 Overall the score "reminds us of the abundance and variety of Gounod's gifts and of his unfailing imaginative grasp of the lyric stage."